 Your surgery may be over, but the process is not.
-The reason that the process is not over is because your recovery is not yet complete.
+The reason that the process is not over is that your recovery is not yet complete.
 Varied surgeries come with different recovery time.
-For instance, the simple mastectomy recovery time can be up to six weeks, whereas other surgeries such as biopsy tissue, balloon gastric and gastroenterology surgery take considerably less time for you to recover.
+For instance, the simple mastectomy recovery time can be up to six weeks, whereas other surgeries such as biopsy tissue, gastric balloon and gastroenterology surgery take considerably less time for you to recover.
 Here are some steps to making sure you have a speedy recovery:

 - Stay indoors, rest and take necessary precautions